 Independent TD Denis Naughten said the Green Party's target of a 7% reduction in carbon emissions annually was unrealistic.

 "If we actually culled every single farm animal in this country, sheep, cattle, horses and pigs we still wouldn't reach the overall target for the five years.
-So 7 per cent per annum just is not attainable," he said.
+So 7% per annum just is not attainable," he said.